 Although a child is seldom able to give full expression to its thoughts—except for those rare prodigies like Mozart who come into incarnation with great talents and a body capable of expressing these talents in an exceptional manner at a very early age—it has from birth, complete memory, complete intelligence and a complete moral sense, exactly as it had when it ended its previous incarnation.
 Only it has to spend many years undergoing a slow process of gradual unfoldment, adjusting all the while to new circumstances and conditions, before it can utilise these inherited qualities.
 According to the state of its previous evolution, so it will have more or less intelligence, which is the sum total of its previous experiences, to which it can add in its new life according to its willingness and capabilities.

-So we have now answered the four questions we posed at the beginning of this article, namely: What is intelligence? (accumulated experience through the incarnations); Where do we keep it? (it is retained in the memories of our Higher Self).
-Where does it come from? (it comes from the facts we have learned in connection with the material contacts of the outside world—as opposed to the inner life of the Higher Self); Where does it go to in the end? (it is added to the memories already contained in the Higher Self and makes them more complete after each incarnation).
+So we have now answered the four questions we posed at the beginning of this article, namely: What is intelligence?
+It is the experience we gain during life on earth.
+Where do we keep it?
+It is added to the accumulated experience retained in the memory of our Higher Self which is a higher order of memory than that contained in our physical brains.
+Where does it come from?
+It comes from the facts we have learned in connection with the material contacts of the outside world—as opposed to the inner life of the Higher Self.
+Where does it go to in the end?
+It is added to the memories already contained in the Higher Self and makes them more complete after each incarnation.